 On May 19, 2016, the BOD of CBCC approved the acquisition of ATC Securities, Inc. (ASI).
 On June 29, 2016, CBCC and the stockholders of ASI signed the Share Purchase Agreement (SPA) covering the purchase of CBCC of the 100.00% shares of ASI.
 The stock brokerage house shall be known as China Bank Securities Corporation.
 On the same date, 10% of the purchase price has been paid.
 On February 22, 2017, the Philippine Stock Exchange approved the transfer of shares of ASI to CBCC pursuant to Article III, Section 4 of the Rules Governing Trading Rights and Trading Participants.
 With the regulatory approval, the Group obtained control of ASI effective February 22, 2017.

-The Parent Company has no diffinate parent Certain Revenue Environments Corporation, its significant investor, has effective experimentally and 19.90% as of December 31, 2016 and 2015, respectively.
+The Parent Company has no ultimate parent company.
+SM Investments Corporation, its significant investor, has effective ownership in the Parent Company of 17.21% and 19.90% as of December 31, 2016 and 2015, respectively.